kburdick/cylindrical_waveguide/README.md

 # cylindrical_waveguide
 Electrodynamics Programming Project

-Creates plots for the Transverse Magnetic Modes of a Cylindrical waveguide.
+Creates plots of the intensity of the electric field for the Transverse Magnetic Modes of Cylindrical waveguide.
 This was a class project for Electrodynamics (PHYS-470) in the spring 2019 semester.